-WeConnect: Jumbo Meeting (by invitation)
+WeConnect: Jumbo Meeting (By invitation)

 The meeting is an opening event for the project “WeLead: EU Scheme for Young Professionals in the Western Balkans”, a four-year multi-beneficiary project funded by the European Union (EU) and implemented by the CEF.
-The main objective of the meeting is to increase the connectivity among the participants, trough guided networking, joint visioning and listening to inspiring stories.
+The main objective of the meeting is to increase the connectivity among the participants, through guided networking, joint visioning and listening to inspiring stories.
 The aim is to inspire, equip, and connect the participants to co-own a common vision.

 Young professionals are crucial in creating resilient democracies and sustainable environment that can respond to the challenges of today and tomorrow.
 The Western Balkans are confronted by a number of economic, social and environmental issues.
 In most of the countries the EU accession process presents a framework for addressing these challenges.
 Meaningful involvement and leadership of the younger generation of civil servants is essential for the successful implementation of the comprehensive enlargement processes.